 “Roberta loved the games but wondered if they wouldn’t be better if, instead of a textual description, there would be a picture.
 Instead of reading, “You are standing in front of a house”, why not just show a picture of the house?”

 Mystery House sets you in an old Victorian house in which your friends are being killed off one by one and you have to discover who is the murderer before becoming the next victim.
-To create Mystery House’s setting and story Roberta inspired herself in the board game Clue and Agatha Christie’s mystery novel And Then There Were None.
-Ken then programmed the script using assembly language by taking the language input, object gathering, and puzzle kind of procedure from the adventure games they both played.
+According to the the video game historian Laine Nooney, to create Mystery House’s setting and story Roberta inspired herself in the board game Clue and Agatha Christie’s mystery novel And Then There Were None.
+Then, As Nooney explains: “natural language input, object gathering, and puzzle proceduralism gleaned lessons from the other adventure games Williams played”.

 She put greater importance on illustrations, insisted in including graphics and prior to the technical design she focused on visual and spatial architecture.
 The digital images were drawn with a Versawriter (a digitizer board and software system) and Ken used assembly language to script the images as stored coordinates and managed to fit the game into a floppy disk for the Apple II.